shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/set-aaid-usage-for-android.md

 # Set AAID usage for Android

-Here is an overview on Google Advertising ID (AAID).

 ## Overview

 The Google Advertising ID (AAID) for devices is an Android provided id